Where Ministry and Book Writing Collide

 If you’d like to “Pay It Forward” and give a tax-deductible donation to the scholarship fund, here’s the link.

 Blythe Daniel has been involved in publishing for over 20 years.
 She’s a marketer, author, and literary agent.
 The Blythe Daniel Agency, Inc. represents authors to publishers and to consumers through marketing campaigns: blogs, podcasts, branding, and social networking.
-She and her mother, Dr. Helen McIntosh, are the co-authors of Mended: Restoring the Hearts of Mothers and Daughters.
+She and her mother, Dr. Helen McIntosh, are the co-authors of Mended: Restoring the Hearts of Mothers and Daughters and I Love You, Mom: Cherished Love Words from My Heart to Yours.